-(k) “Preexisting condition” shall not be defined to be more restrictive than the following: “Preexisting condition means a condition for which medical advice, diagnosis, care or treatment was recommended or received from a physician within the six (6) month period preceding the effective date of coverage of an insured person.”
+(k) “Preexisting condition” shall not be defined to be more restrictive than the following and shall be consistent with the provisions of Section 7B of the Act: “Preexisting condition means a condition for which medical advice, diagnosis, care or treatment was recommended or received from a physician within the six (6) month period preceding the effective date of coverage of an insured person.”

-(l) Coverage for specified diseases will not be excluded due to a preexisting condition for a period greater than six (6) months following the effective date of coverage of an insured person unless the preexisting condition is specifically excluded.
+(l) Coverage for specified diseases will not be excluded due to a preexisting condition for a period greater than six (6) months following the effective date of coverage of an insured person unless a named preexisting condition is specifically excluded.

 (m) Hospice Care.

-(i) “Hospice” means a facility licensed, certified or registered in accordance with state law that provides a formal program of care that is:
+(i) “Hospice” means a provider licensed, certified or registered in accordance with state law that provides a formal program of care that is:

 (I) For terminally ill patients whose life expectancy is less than six (6) months;